Encounter with the Unknown: Production

 Encounters with the Unknown marked the feature film debut of Harry Thomason, and the first film produced by Thomason's production company, Centronics International, which was based in Little Rock, Arkansas.
 The studio's second feature, So Sad About Gloria (1973), was filmed simultaneous to Encounter with the Unknown.

 Numerous exterior locations were filmed in the Ozarks region of Arkansas.
 Some filming took place in the city of Little Rock, at the Capital Hotel and Mount Holly Cemetery.

 Release

-Encounter with the Unknown was given a regional theatrical release in the United States, first having its premiere in Little Rock, Arkansas on October 17, 1972 at the United Artists Cinema 150 theater.
-It opened at other theaters in Little Rock two days later on October 20, 1972.
+Encounter with the Unknown was given a regional theatrical release in the United States, opening in Hope, Arkansas on October 29, 1972.
 It later opened in Indianapolis and Shreveport, Louisiana on November 30, 1972, and in Kansas City, Missouri on December 6, 1972.